ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 ```

 ### Definition Example: Observable by Object
-Defining an observable by object is in a metaschema object definition file.
+Defining an observable by object is done in a metaschema object definition file.
 The definition is done by adding an `observable` field directly in the object definition object.
 This also works for object definitions that extend another, including the special patch case.
 For both regular and patch extends cases, the observable definition adds or replaces any existing object-level observable definition.

 This, along with defining observables by dictionary type, are the broadest ways to define observables.
 All instances attributes of this type (regardless of attribute name) become observables.